 If you are the driver, throw on an audiobook.
 We’ve got picks for great audiobooks for toddlers and audiobooks for preschoolers (as well as awesome story podcasts for kids), but there are also audiobooks for older kids that will engage the whole family, helping you pass the time happily, too.

 Or just play any of these fun word games with your child.
 You’ll also want to check out these educational road trip games for kids and Maya’s tips and tricks for making travel with kids extra educational.
 (If you’re visiting with family, you may also want to check out this article on using books to prepare kids for time with grandparents and other relatives.)

 In Iceland, there’s a wonderful holiday tradition called Jolabokaflod, which means “Christmas book flood.”
 It’s all about giving, receiving, and reading books as a way to celebrate the holidays.
 Read all about it in this article and get tips for starting your family’s own Jolabokaflod tradition.

-Browse our Kids Books section for ideas of great reads to add to your flood, including great winter holiday books by black authors and a list of favorite Christmas reads.
+Browse our Kids Books section for ideas of great reads to add to your flood, including great winter holiday books by black authors.
 You’ll also find curated lists of picture books about sports and science, funny reads, books for teens, and lots of other themed collections.

 Books make great holiday gifts and a relatively low-cost way to add some novelty to your child’s vacation days.
 Still, there’s no need to break the bank.
 You can always hit up your library for a stack of books to read over break, then buy just a couple favorites to add to your permanent shelf.